fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/00_preparation/04_hello_world.md

 }
 ```

 This is a minimal program that should print the "hello, world" on the terminal.
-It is commonly used as a sanity check (in any programming language) to verify that all tools are setup correctly and the build succeeds.
+Hello worlds are commonly used as a sanity check (in any programming language) to verify that all tools are setup correctly and the build succeeds.

 <div class="note info">